pchavez-gn/usdc-api/README.md

 ## **3. Fault Tolerance & Data Integrity**

-- **Automatic Recovery**
-  The indexer always resumes from the latest known block, ensuring that interruptions never create gaps in the data.

-- **Data Integrity First**
+- The indexer service starts retrieving from the most recent block backward.
+It retrieves blocks in chunks until one of two conditions is met: either it has found and processed at least 1000 transfer events, or it encounters a block that has already been indexed in the database.
+After fetching the new transfers, it removes the oldest ones from the database, keeping only the latest 1000 transfers, ensuring that interruptions never create gaps in the data.

-  New records are written and confirmed before older ones are pruned, keeping the database consistent while respecting the configured index size.
+- New records are written before older ones are pruned, keeping the database consistent while respecting the configured index size.

 ---